DhirajS02/atm-monitoring/README.md

 These classes facilitate the testing of the ATM Monitoring System's functionality and ensure that the core features can be validated before integrating with real data sources.

-## Postman Collection
+## 6. Configuring Postman to Run

-A Postman collection has been added to the project for testing the API endpoints.
+A Postman collection and an environment json file has been added to src/resources/postman for testing the API endpoints.

-### How to use:
+### Steps to Configure Postman

-1. Open Postman.
-2. Go to **Collections**.
-3. Click **Import**.
-4. Select the file `src/main/resources/postman/atm-monitoring.postman_collection.json`.
-5. Use the provided requests to test the API.
+### Step 1: Import Postman Collection and Environment

+1. **Open Postman** and click on the **Import** button in the top-left corner.
+2. **Select Files** and import both the following JSON files:
+    - **Postman Collection**: Contains all the API endpoints to test.
+    - **Environment File (`atm-monitoring.json`)**: Contains environment variables including `jwtToken`.
+3. Once imported, you will see the collection and environment available in Postman.

+### Step 2: Set Up the Environment

+1. Click on the **Environment Quick Look** (eye icon) at the top-right corner of Postman.
+2. Select the **`atm-monitoring` environment** from the dropdown.
+This ensures that your API requests have access to the relevant variables.

+### Step 3: Generate Access Token

+1. Locate the **`/v1/generate-token`** request inside the imported collection.
+2. Run the request by entering the following:
+    - **Parameter**: `empCode = 123456` (required for generating a JWT token). emp code=123456 has necessary roles to perform.
+3. The response will include the **JWT token**, and it will be **automatically saved** in the environment variable named `jwtToken`.

+### Step 4: Running Other API Requests

+1. Once the token has been generated and saved, it will be used automatically for authentication.
+2. Now you can run any other request within the collection, and they will use the saved token from the `jwtToken` environment variable.